Thivagar555/Simple-ToDo-App/README.md

 ## How to Run

-1. Clone the repository or download the ZIP
+1. Clone this repository or download the ZIP
 2. Open the folder
 3. Double-click `index.html` to open it in a browser